coffeye/xpod/readme.md

 ### Prerequisites

 The code uses various modules and to interface with them specific Arduino libraries are required.
 Install the following library packages within the Arduino IDE.
-If you donot know how to install a library in Arduino IDE, then follow this [link](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library).
+If you do not know how to install a library in Arduino IDE, then follow this [link](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library).

 * Adafruit ADS1X15
 * Adafruit BME680